Academic Catalog

 3.0 hours lecture

-This course will examine works of literature whose predominant subject focuses on attitudes toward death and dying as a practical and philosophical concern.
+This course invites students to examine diverse works of literature representative of attitudes toward death and dying as, both, a practical and a philosophical concern.
 (CSU/UC) (AA/AS-C, CSU-C2,E, IGETC-3B)

 ENGL-221